Results

 These 710 records involve about 265 host plant genera, spanning grasses, forbs, vines, shrubs, and trees.
 Approximately 82 of these records occurred on woody plants, and the remaining 628, comprising about 88.5% of the total, occurred on herbaceous plants.
 The stem was the most common plant part affected (77% of records), followed by petiole (16%) and midrib (6%), but there may be overlap in these figures since some insects migrated between plant parts over the course of their feeding.

 Of the feeding mode labels I assigned to the insects in the 710 records, 50% were borers for all or part of their feeding activity, 22% were miners, and 28% were local feeders (with the percentages again not mutually exclusive, especially between the miners and borers since some insects conducted both mining and boring).
-Although I have noticed that people often refer to anything that tunnels in a stem with the generic term "stem miner," this term, strictly considered, may paint an inaccurate picture of the stem fauna in the Upper Midwest, since true miners comprise less than a third of all records of stem-tunneling insects observed in the survey.
-(I strongly encourage insect enthusiasts to use terms that are as precise as possible when referring to the feeding modes of endophagous insects in stems and stemlike structures.
-The Introduction specifies the definitions I used in this project, which are imperfect but seem to have worked reasonably well for my purposes.)
+The feeding mode definitions I used in the survey are specified in the Introduction.

 For approximately 690 records, I was able to determine the basic taxonomy of the insect.
 Diptera accounted for 45.9% of the total, followed by Lepidoptera (25.2%), Coleoptera (21.3%), Hymenoptera (6.5%), and Hemiptera (1.0%).
 Beetles and moths in woody stems are probably somewhat undercounted, since I intentionally chose not to focus on these, but the relative abundance of the orders is mostly similar even if we only consider records from herbaceous stems, in which I did not deliberately neglect any taxa.
 (Hymenoptera take up a significantly smaller proportion in herbaceous stems because the ultra-speciose cynipids in oak trees are not being counted in that case).
 At the family level, the two most abundant insect taxa in the survey both belonged to Diptera: agromyzids (22%) and cecidomyiids (18%) together accounted for 40% of all records.
 Among beetles, mordellids (7%) were the most common, followed by curculionids (6%) and erotylids (2%).
 Frequently encountered moths included noctuids (5%), tortricids (4%), and gracillariids (4%).
 Cynipid wasps made up 3% of the total; eurytomids, 2%.